aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/index.md

 A shareable, managed logical grouping that contains Services and Policy.

 * **Service**:
 Represents an Application Unit with a DNS name and can extend across all compute – instances, containers, serverless.
-It is made up pf Listener, Target Groups, Target.
+It is made up of Listener, Target Groups, Target.

 * **Service directory**:
 A registry within an AWS account that holds a global view of Services by version and their DNS names.